-• Calculation
+Calculation

-- Acceptable calculations per object type are online and listed in Table 1. - Calculation explanation should clearly explain each step, define any variables, and explain any relevant formulas. - Cite any external information used to complete your calculation - Contextualize your number is this fast/slow?
-Large/small?
-Hot/cold?
-How does it compare to other similar objects? - o Think of this an opportunity to do a problem on the blackboard in front of the class like your instructor: explicitly state any assumptions you're making and show your work.
+- Calculation explanation should clearly explain each step, define any variables, and explain any relevant formulas. - Cite any external information used to complete your calculation. - Contextualize your number is it large or small?
+How does it compare to that of other similar objects? - Think of this an opportunity to do a problem in front of the class like your instructor: explicitly state any assumptions you're making and show your work.

 The presentation is performed as a group.
 Each group member should take a turn presenting information to the class.
-As your paper is submitted 1 week prior to your presentation date, any background or calculation done as part of your group's papers can be presented.